-Advantages of LoraWAN operating in an ISM band, is that there are no expensive licence fees to be paid to local regulatory bodies (Ofcom in the UK, for example).
+The advantage of LoraWAN operating in an ISM band is that there are no expensive licence fees to be paid to local regulatory bodies (Ofcom in the UK, for example).

-Potential disadvantages of using unlicenced frequency spectrum, is interference from other users.
+A potential disadvantage of using unlicenced frequency spectrum is interference from other users.

 Ease of Installation